ARTICLE OVERVIEW

 Exploring East of Eden More Deeply

-John Steinbeck’s vision in East of Eden is too rich to exhaust in a single reflection.
+Steinbeck’s vision in East of Eden is too rich to exhaust in a single reflection.
 Each character, each moral tension, opens a new path for understanding education, freedom, and responsibility.

-In related articles, I explore:
+In this series of articles, I explore: